LambdaTest/documentation/docs/hyperexecute-smart-ui-sdk-using-puppeteer.md

       })
     }}
 ></script>
-This documentation will guide you step-by-step to execute the Smart UI tests on the HyperExecute platform using Selenium
+This documentation will guide you step-by-step to execute the Smart UI tests on the HyperExecute platform using **Puppeteer**

 ## Prerequisites